axilmar/parserlib/readme.md

 auto statementDeclaration = statement >> ~term(';');
 ```

-In the above grammar, if 'statement' fails to parse, then the parser will try to find the next ';' and continue parsing statements after that, noting down the error.
+In the above grammar, if 'statement' fails to parse, then the parser will try to find the next ';' and continue parsing statements after that, adding the error to the parse context.

 ## Creating Compiler Front-Ends